input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-data.rst

 -  It is assumed that cryptographic functions and operations are provided by a layer external to Marlowe, and so they need not be modelled explicitly.

--  We assume that time is “coarse grained” and measured by block or slot number, so that, in particular, timeouts are delimited using block/slot numbers.

 -  Making a deposit is not something that a contract can perform;
    rather, it can request that a deposit is made, but that then has to